 A choral group of 12 to 24 male and female voices.
 Music selected for this group will be standard repertoire to meet academic standards.
-This is as auditioned group and students must be able to sight read music and have prior experience to be selected to participate.
+This is an auditioned group, and students must be able to sight-read music and have prior experience to be selected to participate.